 - Reflect Openly – After your walk it is helpful to reflect on your experience.
 Simply asking, “what did I see?” can meaningfully reengage your experience.
-Many forest bathers keep a journal, but this be as casual as you wish.
+Many forest bathers keep a journal, but this can be as casual as you wish.

 WFU Campus Police: 336.758.5911

-Looking to schedule a consultation or guided forest bathing experience?
+Looking to schedule a personal consultation or guided forest bathing experience?
 The Office of the Chaplain can help curate an experience that speaks to your needs.